pwn20wndstuff/Undecimus/README.md

 ## Source code
 * This project is completely open source and it will be kept like it in the future
 * Any kind of contribution is cordially welcome
-* The source code can be found on [pwn20wndstuff](https://github.com/pwn20wndstuff)'s GitHub account

 ## Video tutorial
 * <a href="https://youtu.be/TqHYjLHO0zs">https://youtu.be/TqHYjLHO0zs</a>

 ## To Do List
-* Contact [@saurik](https://twitter.com/saurik) to enable the Cydia Store purchases on iOS 11 and remove the empty front page ads in Cydia: Partially done
+- [x] Contact [@saurik](https://twitter.com/saurik) to enable the Cydia Store purchases on iOS 11 and remove the empty front page ads in Cydia
-* Completely switch to Cydia Substrate and ditch Substitute: Done
+- [x] Completely switch to Cydia Substrate and ditch Substitute
-* Make switching from other jailbreaks without wiping the device possible: Done
+- [x] Make switching from other jailbreaks without wiping the device possible
-* Fix a kernel panic that's triggered by a kernel data abort which is caused by a UaF bug in jailbreakd: Done
+- [x] Fix a kernel panic that's triggered by a kernel data abort which is caused by a UaF bug in jailbreakd
-* Add the v1ntex exploit by tihmster for better success rate : Done
+- [x] Add the v1ntex exploit by tihmster for better success rate
-* Chain [@_bazad](https://twitter.com/_bazad)'s [blanket](https://github.com/bazad/blanket) to bypass the developer certificate requirement for multi_path: Almost done
+- [ ] Chain [@_bazad](https://twitter.com/_bazad)'s [blanket](https://github.com/bazad/blanket) to bypass the developer certificate requirement for multi_path
-* Enable the on-fly entitlement patching on iOS 11: Work in progress
+- [ ] Enable the on-fly entitlement patching on iOS 11
-* WebKit Port with [@_niklasb](https://twitter.com/_niklasb)'s [WebKit Exploit](https://github.com/phoenhex/files/tree/master/exploits/ios-11.3.1): Work in progress
+- [ ] WebKit Port with [@_niklasb](https://twitter.com/_niklasb)'s [WebKit Exploit](https://github.com/phoenhex/files/tree/master/exploits/ios-11.3.1)

 ## Screenshots
 <img src="/Resources/s1.PNG" width="281.25" height="609" /> <img src="/Resources/s2.PNG" width="281.25" height="609" /> <img src="/Resources/s3.PNG" width="281.25" height="609" />

 ## Changelog
-* Releases are now available at https://github.com/pwn20wndstuff/Undecimus/releases
+* Releases are now available [here](https://github.com/pwn20wndstuff/Undecimus/releases)

 ## Special Thanks
 * [@i41nbeer](https://twitter.com/i41nbeer) for mach_portal, triple_fetch, async_wake, empty_list, multi_path & deja_xnu